wasmerio/old-docs.wasmer.io/integrations/c/examples/passing-data.md

 1. Create an instance of wasmer memory
 2. Create an instance of wasmer, passing our memory so it may be imported by the wasmer instance.
-3. Get a byte \(`uint8_t`\) representation of the shared linear memory in the guest WASM module, using the wasmer instance context
+3. Get a byte \(`uint8_t`\) representation of the shared linear memory in the guest Wasm module, using the wasmer instance context
    1. NOTE: You must get the memory from the wasmer instance context.
 The memory that is imported cannot be used.
-4. Call a function on the guest WASM module, to get the pointer to the unsigned char array that is in the shared linear memory from the guest WASM module.
+4. Call a function on the guest Wasm module, to get the pointer to the unsigned char array that is in the shared linear memory from the guest Wasm module.
-5. Write a string into the shared linear memory, at the index given by our guest WASM module buffer pointer.
+5. Write a string into the shared linear memory, at the index given by our guest Wasm module buffer pointer.
 6. Call the exported `add_wasm_is_cool` transformation function.
-7. Retrieve the transformed string from the WASM module
+7. Retrieve the transformed string from the Wasm module

 {% hint style="info" %}
 You can download the `passing-data.wasm` WebAssembly module here: